This post contains affiliate links. Please read my disclaimer for more info.

 Dogs having separation anxiety is a common problem.
 According to the AVMA (American Veterinary Medical Association) there are 20% to 40% of dogs diagnosed that are referred to animal behavior practices in North America.
-I hear so much from dog parents regarding how their dog acts out when they leave.
-This is more common in rescue dogs because of the loss and change they experience in their life.
-Schedule changes can also trigger the development of separation anxiety.
+I hear so much from dog parents regarding how their dog acts out and stresses when they leave.
+This is also more common in rescue dogs because of the loss and change they experience in their life.

-What else can trigger separation anxiety in your dog?
+What can trigger separation anxiety in your dog?

 - Being left alone for the first time or when accustomed to human contact